Meeting future rail skills demand

 Australia’s rail system is being transformed through record investment in new infrastructure, trains and modern digital technologies.

-That’s why the National Rail Action Plan (NRAP) is bringing together governments with the rail and skills sectors.
-Together we are taking a national approach to grow the rail skills Australia needs now and into the future.
+Through the National Rail Action Plan (NRAP), the NTC is bringing together governments, industry and the skills sector to take a national approach to building the rail workforce Australia needs — now and into the future.
+The NTC is:

-• working with the rail industry to identify the specific skills required to meet changing workforce demands
+• working with the rail industry to identify the specific skills needed to meet future workforce demand

-• developing a national curriculum to support the roll out of digital signalling systems
+• developing a national curriculum to support the rollout of digital train control and signalling technologies

 Growing digital rail skills